ARI offers TWO types of genealogical services:

-1. Family or individual genealogical research which includes searching for documentary evidence pertaining to the client’s stated research objective.
-The objective may be to find a specific ancestor, a specific life event, or a whole family line.
+1st.
+Family or individual genealogical research which includes searching for documentary evidence pertaining to the client’s defined research objective.
+The objective may be to find a specific ancestor, a specific life event and location, or a whole family line.

 As per the research plan, Bonnie seeks evidentiary documents and materials that substantiate the facts.
 All findings will be analyzed and a full report prepared for the client, to include all documents found, including negative findings.